 English Language Specialists receive a comprehensive compensation package including:

 - Stipend of $250 per day

 - Allowance to cover in-country costs of living, including meals and incidentals, lodging, and domestic transport

 - International economy class round-trip airfare

 How long are the assignments?

-Assignment lengths vary from project to project and may be between two weeks and five months in duration.
+Assignment lengths vary from project to project and may be between 10 working days and three months in duration.
 The recent average length of Specialist projects is approximately three weeks.